-IL&FS case started the troubles for all the Multinational Accounting firms which are popularly known as Big 4.Time may be ripe for emergence of Indian Big Four Accounting firms.
+IL&FS case started the troubles for all the Multinational Accounting firms which are popularly known as Big 4 companies.Time may be ripe for emergence of Indian Big Four Auditing firms.

-Big 4 are the Audit firms- Deloitte, PWC, KPMG and E&Y who provide Audit services to more than 50% Nifty 500 Companies.
+Big 4 companies generally refer to the Audit firms- Deloitte, PWC, KPMG and E&Y who provide audit services to more than 50% Nifty 500 Companies.
+In addition to the listed companies they also offer the audit and assurance services to large private companies.
 But it seems that last two years were disaster for all the Big 4 in some or other way.
 Lets look one by one-

 IL&FS Financial Services scandal began in September 2018 as they defaulted on servicing bank loans, causing huge panic among investors and placing lots of associated companies in danger.
 As a result, the Indian government began its investigations into IL&FS, and that included Deloitte’s role in the scandal.
 Deloitte (one of the Big 4) was the sole auditor for IL&FS until 2015-16.

 An explosive letter from whistle blower claimed that senior Deloitte Officials knew about the financial crisis of IL&FS but opted to remain silent on the matter.
 The letter also contain claims of Malpractices of Deloitte officials.

 Now Ministry of Corporate Affairs is on attempt to ban Deloitte Haskins and Sells claiming company law tribunal that the companies “miserably failed” to fulfill their duties as auditors for IL&FS Financial Services (IFIN), a filing seen by Reuters shows.

 Deloitte would not respond directly to the allegations, but a spokesperson said, “The investigations on the company IFIN are in progress and we are cooperating fully.
 We reaffirm that we have conducted our audits in accordance with the Standards on Auditing and applicable laws and regulations.”